Michael de Sanctis: Life

 During his life, Michael de Sanctis led a life of prayer and mortification.
 He was devout towards the Holy Eucharist, and is said to have been experienced ecstasies several times during Consecration.

 Michael De Sanctis was beatified by Pope Pius VI on 24 May 1779 and later canonized by Pope Pius IX on 8 June 1862.
+In the Roman Martyrology, he is described as "remarkable for innocence of life, wonderful penitence, and love for God.
 His feast day is celebrated on 10 April.

 In images, he is usually depicted kneeling before an altar where the Blessed Sacrament is exposed.

 The municipality of Saint-Michel-des-Saints, Quebec, Canada, is named in his honor.